betable/betable-canvas-sdk/README.md

 ##Things to know about demo mode

-* Calls to `bet` and `creditBet` will work the same as in non demo mode
+* Calls to `bet` and `creditBet` will work the same as in non demo mode.
-* Calls to `wallet` will seem to work the same but will actually be referencing a non existent demo wallet, it will be debited and credited correctly when `bet` and `creditBet` are called
+* Calls to `wallet` will seem to work the same but will actually be referencing a non existent demo wallet, it will be debited and credited correctly when `bet` and `creditBet` are called.
 * Calls to `account` in demo mode will return a null user.
 * The token you have in demo mode will not allow you to make a real bet even if you tried.
 * You must have a button in demo mode that allows the user to play in non-demo mode.